Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/CPP Stuff/2022-05-08-cpp-template.md

 template class LinkedListNode<char>;
 ```

 By doing this, the template class and executable can still be compiled separately.
-If you are using shared library compiling option (dynamic linking during load stage), you can make the executable as small as possible.
+If you are using the shared library compiling option (dynamic linking during the load stage), you can make the executable as small as possible.

-But doing this is also complicated and wastes the flexibility of template.
+But doing this is also complicated and wastes the flexibility of the template.

 ## 2. Implement in Header File

-The second option is implementing everything inside header file.
+The second option is implementing everything inside the header file.
 Thus, the code will be included in the required module instead of compiled into a relocatable object file and linked afterwords.

 However, this can also be problematic.
-Since doing so will increase the size of final executable.
+Since doing so will increase the size of the final executable.
 And the implementation of the code will be in the same place as the declaration.

 ## 3. Include Implementation in Header File

-The final solution is used by my project currently[^4]: including the implementation inside header file.
+The final solution is used by my project currently[^4]: including the implementation inside the header file.

-This is similar to solution 2 from the perspective of final result.
-But seperating the implementation with declaration can lead to a clear project structure.
+This is similar to solution 2 from the perspective of the final result.
+But separating the implementation from the declaration can lead to a clear project structure.

 ---
 {: data-content="footnotes"}